PegasusWang/booknotes/docs/golang/concurrency-in-go/concurrency_in_go.md

 ```

 NOTE: If a goroutine is responsible for creating a goroutine, it is also responsible for ensuring
-it can stop the gorutine.
+it can stop the goroutine.

 ### The or-channel pattern